Vignesh942/Cyber-Threat-Intelligence-AI-Agent/README.md

 An **autonomous AI-powered Cyber Threat Intelligence (CTI) Agent** that collects, correlates, scores, and reports cybersecurity threats from multiple sources and generates professional PDF reports.

-Built using **LangGraph + Groq LLM**, this project evolved from a simple automation script into a **true AI agent** capable of decision-making, reasoning, and structured output generation.
+Built using **LangGraph + Groq LLM**, this project evolved from a simple automation script into a **AI agent** capable of decision-making, reasoning, and structured output generation.

 ---